Kavita-Yadav/Learning-BigData/HDFS-and-MapReduce/README.md

     1. Client Node  -----> Name Node
     - Clientnode will first ask to Namenode to create a new entry.
-    - Namenode will acknowledge than entry created and now I have started to track this file.
+    - Namenode will acknowledge that entry created and now I have started to track this file.

 Step 2: